tezos/tezos-mirror/docs/developer/proposal_testing.rst

 The simplest way to get a Mainnet context is to import it from a snapshot (see :ref:`snapshots`).
-We also generate a node identity and keep everything in a directoty `-orig` that we will use to make single-use node directories for our tests::
+We also generate a node identity and keep everything in a directory `-orig` that we will use to make single-use node directories for our tests::